|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The first step of roasting the chiles is completely optional.
 Some people find the thick chile skin difficult to digest and roasting makes it possible to peel that skin off.
-See How to Roast Chiles if it's all new to you.

 - 1 tablespoon vegetable oil (or lard)